-Centerra's 2012 consolidated gold production is forecast to be 450,000 to 470,000 ounces, which reflects lower production guidance for the Kumtor mine as disclosed in the Company's news release of March 27, 2012.
+Centerra's 2012 consolidated gold production is forecast to be 450,000 to 470,000 ounces.
+Total cash cost in 2012 is expected to be $590 to $615 per ounce produced.
+Both production and cash cost guidance are unchanged from the previous guidance disclosed in the Company's news release and MD&A for the first quarter of 2012 dated May 15, 2012.

-The Kumtor mine is expected to produce 390,000 to 410,000 ounces in 2012.
-Production at Kumtor is dependent on successfully maintaining the mining rates of the waste and ice in the southeast section of the pit to gain access to the higher grade ore in the SB Zone.
-A substantial acceleration of ice and waste movement in the first quarter, which was exacerbated by the 10 day labour disruption which occurred in early February 2012, required that cutback 14A be delayed to allow for the unloading of such ice and waste in the southeast section of the pit.
-This is expected to delay the ore release from the cutback from late 2012 to late 2013, resulting in the deferral into 2013-2014 of production from the high-grade SB Zone otherwise expected in 2012.
-The Company is planning to focus on removal of ice in the high movement area by allocating more of the existing mining capacity to ice and waste unload activities.
+The Kumtor mine is expected to produce 390,000 to 410,000 ounces of gold in 2012.
+Kumtor's total cash cost for 2012 is expected to be $550 to $585 per ounce produced.
+Both the production and cash cost outlook are unchanged from the previous guidance.
+It is expected that the higher than anticipated production and cost savings realized at Kumtor in the second quarter of 2012 may be offset by lower production and increased costs in the third and partially in the fourth quarters of 2012.
+Kumtor still expects to produce approximately 68% of its annual gold production in the fourth quarter of 2012.
+Production at Kumtor is dependent on successfully maintaining the mining rates of the waste and ice in the south section of the pit to gain access to the higher grade ore in the SB Zone.
+A substantial acceleration of ice and waste movement in the first quarter, which was exacerbated by the 10-day labour disruption which occurred in early February 2012, required that cut-back 14A be delayed to allow for the unloading of such ice and waste in the southeast section of the pit.
+This is expected to delay the ore release from the cut-back from late 2012 to late 2013, resulting in the deferral into 2013-2014 of production from the high-grade SB Zone otherwise expected in 2012.
+The Company is planning to focus on removal of ice and waste in the high movement area by allocating more of the existing mining capacity to unload activities.

 The 2012 forecast also assumes no production from the heap leach facility or the Gatsuurt project due to uncertainties with permitting.
-Receipt of the final heap leach operating permit would add approximately 2,000 ounces of gold a month.
-The Company does not expect the Mongolian Government to make any revisions to the Water and Forest Law prior to its elections in June 2012.
+Commissioning of the heap leach would add approximately 2,000 ounces of gold a month.
 At Gatsuurt, the project is ready to begin mining the oxide ore upon receipt of the final approvals and regulatory commissioning.
 See also "Other Corporate Developments" and other material assumptions set out below.

 |Kumtor||390,000 - 410,000||550 - 585|